Digital piano: Piano emulation

-In general, the sounds produced by a digital piano are based on sampling, by which acoustic piano sound samples are stored in ROM.
-The samples are usually created using high-quality pianos, professional microphones, and high-quality preamps in a professional recording studio.
+In general, digital piano are romplers, relying on digital pre-recorded sampling, by which acoustic piano sound samples are stored in a ROM.
+The samples are usually created using high-quality grand pianos, professional microphones, and high-quality preamps in a professional recording studio.
 Usually multiple samples are available for the same keystroke, attempting to reproduce the diversity of sounds heard on an acoustic piano.
 However, sample-based digital pianos have limitations on the faithfulness with which they simulate acoustic pianos.
 Because samples are taken for only a limited number of intensity levels, digital pianos usually lack the continuous timbral changes that characterize acoustic pianos.
 They may also lack the harmonic tones that result when certain combinations of notes are sounded, and the natural reverberation that is heard when an acoustic piano is played percussively.
 They often lack the incidental acoustic noises associated with piano playing, such as the sounds of pedals being depressed and the associated machinery shifting within the piano, which some consider a benefit.
 These limitations apply to most acoustic instruments and their sampled counterparts, the difference often being described as "visceral".

 Many digital pianos, especially those that resemble acoustic pianos, have built-in pedals that function much as those on acoustic pianos.
 Commercially available pedal switches, commonly used for regular electronic keyboards, can also be used, especially on portable models.
 On an acoustic piano the sustain pedal lifts the dampers for all strings, allowing them to resonate naturally with the notes played.
 Only high-end professional digital pianos can reproduce this sympathetic resonance effect.

 Earlier digital pianos, such as those produced in the 1990s, often had polyphony limited to 32 or 64 notes.

-Some digital piano implementations, like Roland V-Piano, Yamaha MODUS, Casio Celviano Grand Hybrid, and the software-based Pianoteq, use mathematical models based on acoustic pianos to generate sound, which brings the ability to generate sounds that vary more freely depending on how the keys have been struck, in addition to allow a more realistic implementation of the distinctive resonances and acoustical noises of acoustic pianos.
+Some digital piano implementations, like Roland V-Piano, Yamaha MODUS, Casio Celviano Grand Hybrid, and the software-based Pianoteq use mathematical models based on acoustic pianos to generate sound, which brings the ability to generate sounds that vary more freely depending on how the keys have been struck, in addition to allow a more realistic implementation of the distinctive resonances and acoustical noises of acoustic pianos.

 Other instruments

 Most digital pianos can produce a variety of different piano timbres.
-For example, a digital piano may have settings for a grand piano, an upright piano, a tack piano, a harpsichord and various electric piano models such as the Fender Rhodes, the Yamaha CP70, the Wurlitzer, and the Yamaha DX7.
-It may also emulate other keyboard instruments, including organ, harmonium, and clavichord.
-Some digital pianos also incorporate other basic "synthesizer" sounds such as guitars, string ensemble, brass instruments, woodwinds and drum kits.
+For example, a digital piano may have settings for a grand piano, an upright piano, a tack piano, a harpsichord and various electric piano models such as Fender Rhodes, Yamaha CP70, Wurlitzer, Yamaha DX7, and Clavinet.
+It may also emulate other keyboard instruments, including pipe organ, electric organ, and clavichord.
+Some digital pianos also incorporate other basic "synthesizer" sounds such as guitars, bass guitars, bowed string instruments, brass instruments, woodwinds, percussion, and drums.
+Some digital pianos also offer preset accompaniment rhythms ("styles" or "patterns"), a function commonly seen in conventional electronic keyboards.

-Some high-end digital pianos that offer a wide range of instrument sounds similar to electronic keyboards are known as ensemble digital pianos, or just ensemble pianos.